European rights court criticises Ukraine over Tymoshenko case

 Tymoshenko, 52, was twice prime minister before losing a close presidential race in 2010 to Viktor Yanukovich, whose 2004 bid for the post was thwarted by the Orange Revolution, a wave of pro-democracy protests she had helped lead.

-She was tried and sentenced in October 2011 to seven years in jail for abuse of office in relation to her role in a gas deal with Russia that, according to Yanukovich's government, had saddled Ukraine with exorbitant energy costs.
+She was tried and sentenced in October 2011 to seven years jail for abuse of office in relation to her role in a gas deal with Russia that saddled Ukraine with exorbitant energy costs.

-"The court held in particular, that Ms Tymoshenko's pre-trial detention had been arbitrary, that the lawfulness of her detention had not been properly reviewed and, that she had no possibility to seek compensation for her unlawful deprivation of liberty," the court ruling said.

-The European Union has suspended work on free trade and broader cooperation pacts with Kiev over the case.
-EU ministers last week said they were being stymied by "selective justice".
+The European Union suspended work on free trade and broader cooperation pacts with Kiev over the case and EU ministers said this week the accords were being stymied in particular due to "selective justice", a term used by the West to convey concern about prosecution of rival politicians.

+Tymoshenko's lawyer denounced what he called Ukraine's "pure, concentrated political prosecution" of Tymoshenko.

+Ukraine had been found wanting by Europe's highest court on human rights issues and should now release her, said lawyer Serguei Vlasenko.

 Since last May, Tymoshenko, 52, has been receiving treatment for back trouble in a state-run hospital in the city of Kharkiv.

-But Yanukovich has said he cannot order her release because Tymoshenko is also due to be tried on tax evasion and embezzlement charges and she is being investigated in a murder case.
+President Yanukovich has said he cannot order her release because Tymoshenko is also due to be tried in a separate case on tax evasion and embezzlement charges and she is being investigated also in a murder case.
 She has denied all charges against her.

-The Justice Ministry said it had not decided whether to appeal but she would not be freed as a result of the ruling.

-"... an acknowledgement of the violation of an individual's right to liberty (in the pre-trial stage) cannot result in the release of a person who is serving a sentence handed down by a court," Justice Minister Oleksander Lavrynovych said.

-"We hope that the court will quickly review our second complaint regarding the verdict and we think it will be judged politically motivated," Mykola Tomenko, a parliament deputy from Tymoshenko's Batkivshchyna (Fatherland) party, told reporters.

-Tymoshenko's lawyer, Serhiy Vlasenko, said Ukraine had been found wanting by Europe's highest court on human rights issues and should now release her.
+The European rights court is also looking into complaints by Tymoshenko about the 2011 trial and sentence, but said it would rule on part side of the case at a later date.

-(Reporting by Gilbert Reilhac in Strasbourg and Olzhas Auyezov in Kiev; Writing by Brian Love; Editing by Alison Williams)
+(Reporting by Gilbert Reilhac in Strasbourg and Olzhas Auyezov in Kiev; Writing by Brian Love; Editing by Jon Hemming)